Flomp/wanderer/docs/src/content/docs/use/share-trails.md

 description: How to share trails with other users
 ---

-wanderer allows you to share your trails with other users.
+<span class="-tracking-[0.075em]">wanderer</span> allows you to share your trails with other users.
 You can either publish you trail making it accessible for everyone or share it with specific users.
 To get started head over to `/trails` and select the trail you want to share or publish.

 ## Publish a trail